e-sensing/sitsbook/docs/04-datacubes.md

 <div class="figure" style="text-align: center">
 <img src="./images/hls_ilhabela_s2.png" alt="Plot of Sentinel-2 image obtained from the NASA HLS collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast  (source: authors)." width="100%" />
-<p class="caption">(\#fig:unnamed-chunk-29)Plot of Sentinel-2 image obtained from the NASA HLS collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast  (source: authors).</p>
+<p class="caption">(\#fig:hlssen)Plot of Sentinel-2 image obtained from the NASA HLS collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast  (source: authors).</p>
 </div>
 Images from the HLS Landsat and Sentinel-2 collections are accessed separately and can be combined with `sits_merge()`.
 The script below creates an HLS Landsat cube over the same area as the Sentinel-2 cube above bands.
 The two cubes are then merged.